-4) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.
+- 4) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To CHANGE THE PAD FRAME CONFIGURATION to follow). - 5) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.